Dynatrace/dynatrace-operator/README.md

 # Dynatrace Operator

-This is the home of Dynatrace Operator which supports the rollout and lifecycle of various Dynatrace components in Kubernetes and OpenShift clusters.
+The Dynatrace Operator supports rollout and lifecycle of various Dynatrace components in Kubernetes and OpenShift.

-This operator could replace an existing Dynatrace ActiveGate, which has been available since 2016.
-It will eventually support many of ActiveGate's capabilities including API monitoring for Kubernetes, AWS, Azure, GCP, and vSPhere.
-As of December 2020 the Dynatrace Operator is limited to Kubernetes monitoring alone.
+As of launch, the Dynatrace Operator can be used to deploy a containerized ActiveGate for Kubernetes API monitoring.
+New capabilities will be added to the Dynatrace Operator over time including metric routing, and API monitoring for AWS, Azure, GCP, and vSPhere.

 ## Supported platforms